 White Heron redefines a classic color with its warmer tones that take it just slightly off-white.
 This color pairs extremely well with any color, but if you are looking for a neutral look, White Heron could be paired with dark charcoal gray and silver-gray accents.
 The best part of a white house is you can do an accent door in any color imaginable, but a bright red or teal would look exquisite.

 Hale Navy – Benjamin Moore

-Ever so slightly lighter than Sherwin Williams’ Naval, this flat navy color gives a richness to a classic navy trend that will be rejuvenated in 2021.
+Ever so slightly lighter than Sherwin Williams’ Naval, this flat navy color gives a richness to a classic navy trend that will be rejuvenated.

 “A timeless classic, this deeply saturated shade of navy blue evokes rich maritime traditions and storied exploits at sea.”

 This color is just perfectly designed to be paired with bright white accents.
 Because it is less blue, Hale Navy isn’t overbearing and can be used on gigantic colonial style homes with rows of white windows.

 Olive Green – PPG Paints